GregTechCEu/gtceu-modern-docs/docs/KubeJS/Startup Scripts/Material Creation.md

 - GTMaterialIconSet.get('') // (1)
 ```

-1. Used for specifying custom iconsets, for example `GTMatericalIconset.get('infinity')`.
+1. Used for specifying custom iconsets, for example `GTMatericalIconSet.get('infinity')`.

 ## Properties (WIP)